-Fund AMC Transaction Costs Total Charges Managed 0.89% Not available Not available Comparator 1 0.68% Not available Not available Comparator 2 1.0% Not available Not available Comparator 3 1.0% Not available Not available
+Fund AMC Transaction Costs Total Charges Managed 0.89% Not available Not available Comparator 1 0.68% Not available Not available Comparator 2 0.75% Not available Not available Comparator 3 0.78% Not available Not available

-^{}based on 0.75% AMC plus £6.30 monthly charge and average fund size of £56,000 at 1/12/2022
+^{}based on 0.75% AMC plus £6.30 monthly charge and average fund size of £56,000 at 1/12/2023

 The table shows that the AMCs in the comparator funds are not significantly dissimilar to those in the Scheme.
-In two of the three schemes the costs and charges are actually higher than in the Scheme and the Trustee has therefore concluded that, in relation to costs and charges, members invested in the Managed fund obtain good value from the Scheme.
+Based on the comparator options, there are cheaper alternative options available which could provide greater servicing levels / member interaction.
+The Trustee has therefore concluded that, in relation to costs and charges, members invested in the Managed fund obtain reasonable value from the Scheme.